An open letter to Dr Wayne Grudem (ESS part 5)

 Yours sincerely, on behalf of all the canaries in the coal mine

-This is the last post in this ERAS series.
+This is the last post in this ESS series.
 Previous posts in the series:

 UPDATE 12 Oct 2016— Grudem recently lied that he only just found out about Donald Trump’s immorality with women.
 Here is the evidence: Is Wayne Grudem lying about not knowing Donald Trump’s past?
 Watch the video This confirms that Grudem is a double-minded man.